 The weather is getting colder and you might be worrying about the cats you see living in your neighborhood.
 They might be feral cats, cats who wandered away from home and got lost, strays, or abandoned cats.
-It doesn’t matter how they got there but no matter how resourceful these cats might be, they could all use a little help surviving the winter, especially if you live in a colder environment where it snows.
-Helping these kitties won’t take a lot of your time and the kitties will be ever so grateful to you for your efforts.
+It doesn’t matter how they got there, but no matter how resourceful these cats might be, they could all use a little help surviving the winter, especially if you live in a colder environment where it snows.
+Helping these kitties won’t take much time, and the kitties will be grateful for your efforts.

 1. Make Sure Outdoor Cats Are Kept Warm In Winter